dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

 ---

 # Using Cisco ISE with Microsoft Intune
 Intune integration with Cisco Identity Services Engine (ISE) allows you to author network policies in your ISE environment by using the Intune device-enrollment and compliance state.
-These policies can work to ensure that access to your company network is restricted to devices that are managed by Intune and compliant with Intune policies.
+You can use these policies to ensure that access to your company network is restricted to devices that are managed by Intune and compliant with Intune policies.

 ## Configuration

 To enable this integration, you don’t need to do any setup in your Intune tenant.
 You will need to provide permissions to your Cisco ISE server to access your Intune tenant.
-After that is done, the rest of the setup happens in your Cisco ISE server.
-This article provides you instructions on providing your ISE server with permissions to access your Intune tenant.
+After that's done, the rest of the setup happens in your Cisco ISE server.
+This article gives you instructions on providing your ISE server with permissions to access your Intune tenant.

 ### Step 1: Manage the certificates
 1. In the Azure Active Directory (Azure AD) console, export the certificate.